sriramsri230/WeatherApp/README.md

 For any inquiries or feedback, please contact the project maintainers:<br><br>

 Sriram.S
-GitHub: sriram230
+GitHub: sriram230<br>
 Email: sriramsri230@gmail.com<br><br>

 <h4>Acknowledgments</h4>
-Special thanks to the Indian Meteorological Department for providing valuable data.
+Special thanks to the Indian Meteorological Department for providing valuable data.<br>
 Thanks to the Regional Meteorological Centre (RMC) - Chennai for their support.